-In order to ensure that water run-off from any new hard surfacing does not increase the risk flooding in the locality in accordance with Policy DM1(K) of South Tyneside Local Development Framework.
+In order to ensure that the development will minimise the risk of surface water flooding both on the site and elsewhere in accordance with Policy DM1(K) of the South Tyneside Local Development Framework.

-8 In the event that contamination is found at any time when carrying out the approved development that was not previously identified, it must be reported in writing immediately to the Local Planning Authority.
+5 In the event that contamination is found at any time when carrying out the approved development that was not previously identified, it must be reported in writing immediately to the Local Planning Authority.
 Sufficient detail should be provided identifying how the unexpected contamination will be dealt with.